My Journey to Italian Citizenship

 For our main course, Zach and I both tried a pasta dish.
 I had the “Pasta with Potatoes and Lemon” which was so creamy, and Zach had the “Giant Spaghetti with 5 Tomatoes sauce.”

-And for dessert, my first ever vegan crème brûlée!
+And for dessert, crème brûlée!
 This was honestly the most incredible meal of my life.
 At the end, my family all raved about it being a “once in a lifetime meal,” then I kid you not we went back two nights later to do it all over again.
 It was really that good.

 I’ll be dreaming of this meal and all the incredible sites for years to come.
 Until next time, Italy!